Nordic Resistance Movement: Finland

+Åland

+According to Helsingin Sanomat in connection with an article on NRM members in Åland, in 2026 the islands have attracted Swedish neo-Nazis since homeschooling is legal there unlike in Sweden.
+In general the attitude is more permissive: a man that was a member of the Finnish NRM is a teacher in a Mariehamn school despite openly calling himself "a National Socialist" and doing Nazi salutes in social media.
+When the principal was questioned, he simply described him as a good teacher and the rest did not concern him.

 Norway

 Nordiske Motstandsbevegelsen is the Norwegian chapter of the Nordic Resistance Movement, founded by Haakon Forwald, former member of Dissection and Misanthropic Luciferian Order.
 The leader of the Norwegian branch is Tommy Olsen.
 They are organized in four subchapters (or nests) in Norway.
 In 2014, Norwegian police confiscated illegal submachine guns and automatic rifles from a member.
 In 2019, another member was arrested after hijacking an ambulance, trying to ram a police car and driving into a crowd.
 Inside the ambulance the police discovered a shotgun and Uzi submachine gun.
 Norwegian-Russian neo-Nazi Yan Petrovsky was active in NRM and was arrested at the home of a leading Norwegian NRM member Ronny Bårdsen and subsequently deported back to Russia as a threat to national security.
 Petrovsky was previously trained by RIM and was a founding member and second-in-command of the Rusich Group.

 Iceland

 There have been newspaper articles since 2016 on ties of the movement to Iceland, and it has a website with an Icelandic Internet domain.
 The Icelandic branch is called Norræna Mótstöðuhreyfingin, but often called Norðurvígi.

 In September 2019, between 10 and 15 Swedish members of the Nordic Resistance Movement staged an event at Lækjartorg in Reykjavík where they spread flyers and promoted the organisation.
 The event sparked an anti-Nazi demonstration a few days later which drew an estimated 200 participants.